FRC-4750-Bishop-Eustace/Bert-XIV/.github/SECURITY.md

 # 🔐 Security Policy

-Thank you for helping to improve the security of BertLib!
-Security issues are taken seriously and the BertLib team appreciates all your efforts to responsibly disclose your findings.
+Thank you for helping to improve the security of Bert XIV!
+Security issues are taken seriously and the Bert team appreciates all your efforts to responsibly disclose your findings.

 ## #️⃣ Supported Version(s)